The debate around drama schools

 - Royal Welsh College of Music and Drama (RWCMD)

 Credit to Wikipedia: under the Conference of Drama Schools.
 (If you want to have a look at the link then go to https://en.wikipedia.org/wiki/Conference_of_Drama_Schools)

 Another really helpful article that you might want to look at is HTD’s:

 The general rule for schools

 A general rule to go by is that if a school is on this list then you can be confident that you will get a relatively good level of training for Acting.

 You have to remember that Britain has a culture of great Theatre training, very good vocal training (compared to other countries) and solid overall Acting methodology (i.e. breaking down a script, working with directors and delivering a performance) so you have an advantage over other people who don’t have access to go to these schools.
 Of course, some schools are going to be better than others but, as I have mentioned above and as I will go into more detail below, most of what will affect how well you will do in a school will be down to personal preference.
 However, the amount of variance is not going to be as large as a lot of people will claim: the schools are always going to bombard you with hyped-up claims and the students are always going to big up their own establishments.

 Below are the general points you should think about when applying to the best Drama schools in the UK.
 However, this can apply if you are thinking about training anywhere: LA, New York or Europe.
 I’m going to list them here and go into each point in further detail below

-Should you train in or outside of a big city?
+Should you train inside or outside of a big city?

 London is the obvious example here but there are other Drama schools that are within big cities like Royal Welsh (Cardiff) and Royal Scottish (Glasgow) as well as the London establishments like RADA, LAMDA and Guildhall.
 In comparison to this, there are schools that are smack bang in the middle of a field: Oxford School of Drama.